 Is Bouldering Dangerous?

 Bouldering does come with a danger of injury – though indoors it’s fairly safe.
-Serious injury isn’t common but spraining an ankle or wrist are familiar injuries to long term boulderers.
+Serious injury isn’t common but spraining an ankle or wrist are familiar injuries to long-term boulderers.
 Bruises, cuts, and scraps come with the territory.
 The main danger is from awkward falls.

 Indoors the mat helps to prevent injury but doesn’t prevent it.
-Learning to fall properly and becoming confident falling from different positions will greatly reduce the chance of injury.
+Learning to fall properly and becoming confident in falling from different positions will greatly reduce the chance of injury.
 Climbing gyms overall are safer environments and have first aid trained staff.

 When bouldering outdoors you should be aware of what would happen in a serious injury – like a broken leg.
 Make sure people know where you are going and when to expect you back.
 Plan a route out, have a way of contacting emergency services with a correct location, and take enough water and a small emergency first aid kit.

 Is Bouldering Hard?